shakes76/PatternAnalysis-2023/recognition/StyleGAN_OASIS/README.md

 The loss function for the Generator is:
 - The negative of the Discriminator output on fake images.

+Training and inference are controlled from a configuration dictionary which is described below:

+- **batch_sizes**: array of batches per depth.
+This allows small batches as the depth increases.
+- **channels**: array of channels per depth
+- **rgb_ch**: the number of channels in the source images.
+- **fade_epochs**: the number of epochs to train per depth, where the alpha blending will fade across.
+- **image_folder**: training image folder.
+- **generator_model_file**: Name of the model output.
+Requires a {0} place holder for a model per depth.
+- **losses_file**: The five loss values will be written out per batch.
+- **lr**: General learning rate for Adam, excluding the mapping network.
+- **mapping_lr**: the mapping network learning rate for Adam.
+- **lambda**: the amplification factor for scaling the gradient penalty
+- **beta1**: the Beta1 hyperparameter for Adam.
+Controls how much weight is given to the exponentially moving average of past gradients.
+- **beta2**: the Beta2 hyperparameter for Adam.
+Controls how much weight is given to the exponentially moving average of past squared gradients
+- **z_size**: the size of the latent space.
+- **w_size**: the size of the style weights output from the mapping network.

 Some example inputs for training the StyleGAN from the OASIS brain dataset are:
 ![Examples of real OASIS brain images](figures/real_images_sample.png)